liwenlongonly/cs430_project/README.md

 ### List of Documents:

-1. median_finding.py is the code of question 1
+1. median_finding is the code of question 1

-2. quick_sort.py is the code of question 2
+2. quick_sort is the code of question 2

-3. test_data.py is the code of Generate data for testing
+3. test_data is the code of generate data for testing

 4. the other code is about the UI interface